HMS-Core/hms-scene-fine-grained-demo/README.md

 ## Introduction

-The SceneKitDemo app demonstrates a sample to call the RenderView.
+The SceneKitRenderFoundationDemo app demonstrates a sample to call the RenderView.

 [Read more about HMS Scene Kit](<https://developer.huawei.com/consumer/en/hms/huawei-scenekit>).